-The NetrWkstaUserEnum method returns information about users who are currently active on a remote computer.
+The NetrWkstaUserEnum method returns details about users who are currently active on a remote computer.

 unsigned long NetrWkstaUserEnum( [in, string, unique] WKSSVC_IDENTIFY_HANDLE ServerName, [in, out] LPWKSTA_USER_ENUM_STRUCT UserInfo, [in] unsigned long PreferredMaximumLength, [out] unsigned long* TotalEntries, [in, out, unique] unsigned long* ResumeHandle );

 UserInfo: A pointer to the buffer to receive the data.
-The data MUST be returned as a WKSTA_USER_ENUM_STRUCT (section 184.108.40.206) structure that contains a Level member that specifies the type of structure to return.
+The data MUST be returned as a WKSTA_USER_ENUM_STRUCT structure (section 220.127.116.11) that contains a Level member that specifies the type of structure to return.

 PreferredMaximumLength: The number of bytes to allocate for the return data.

 TotalEntries: The total number of entries that could have been enumerated if the buffer were big enough to hold all the entries.